VoltaireNoir/blight/README.md

 > "And man said, 'let there b-light' and there was light." - Some Book 1:3

-Primarily, a hassle-free CLI utility to manage backlight on Linux; one that plays well with hybrid GPU configuration and proprietary drivers.

-The parts which blight relies on to make backlight changes, are also exposed through the library aspect of this crate, which can be used like any other Rust library by using the command `cargo add blight` in your Rust project.
+**blight** is primarily a CLI backlight utility for Linux focused on providing hassle-free backlight control.
+However, the parts which blight relies on to make backlight changes, are also exposed through the library aspect of this crate, which can be used like any other Rust library by using the command `cargo add blight --no-default-features` in your Rust project.
 The CLI utility, on the other hand, can be installed by running `cargo install blight`.

+*The latest version (>=0.8.0) now supports controlling LEDs using the `/sys/class/leds` interface.
+Refer to [changelog](RELEASES.md) for a list of all changes.*

+**Three features of blight that standout**:
+1. Prioritizing backlight device detection in this order: iGPU>dGPU>ACPI>Fallback device
+    - Useful for machines with a hybrid GPU setup
+2. Smooth dimming by writing in increments/decrements of 1 with a few milliseconds of delay
+    - `blight inc 5 --sweep`
+3. Minimal reliance on external dependencies
+    - The library has zero dependencies
+    - The CLI only has a single direct external dependency

 > **Note**
 > This page contains documentation for the CLI.
 For library docs, visit [docs.rs](https://docs.rs/blight/).
 The latest version of the library now also supports LEDs.